AmanjeetSharma/_project_name/README.md

 The app is especially geared toward students in Class 10 and Class 12 who want structured guidance on streams, colleges, and next steps.

+---

 ## What It Does

 ### Student Experience

 - Register, verify email, and sign in securely
-- Take AI-generated aptitude or interest-based tests
+- Take aptitude-style AI-generated tests
 - View submitted test results and score breakdowns
 - Explore suggested colleges based on performance and state preference
 - Browse college listings with search, pagination, and filters